tldr-pages/tldr/pages/linux/ul.md

 # ul

 > Performs the underlining of a text.
-> To underline a text is necessary to underline each character separately.
+> Each character in a given string must be underlined separately.

 - Display the contents of the file with underlines where applicable: